 Blu-Ray & DVD

-Starring Jesse Eisenberg and based on the true story of legendary mime Marcel Marceau, who led an effort to save Holocaust orphans with the help of the French Resistance.
+The film stars Jesse Eisenberg and is based on the true story of legendary mime Marcel Marceau, who led an effort to save Holocaust orphans with the help of the French Resistance.
 Marceau never saw himself as a hero as noted in an interview with the director and screenwriter Jonathan Jakubowicz.

 The Zookeeper's Wife